OIE Mission Statement

 Lisa Bortman, EdD

-Lisa Bortman joined Pepperdine University in 2011 as the Assistant Provost for the Office of Institutional Effectiveness.
+Lisa Bortman joined Pepperdine University in 2011 and currently serves as the Associate Provost for the Office of Institutional Effectiveness (OIE).
+The OIE provides the university with data analytics and develops research reports related to educational quality and student success.
+Lisa's area of specialty is assessment of student learning and qualitative research examining the student experience.
+Lisa also serves as the University's Accreditation Liaison Officer and is responsible for the University's WSCUC accreditation.
 From 2006 to 2011, Lisa Bortman served as the Associate Academic Dean and Director of First Year Programs, Advising and Academic Assessment at Whittier College.
-Lisa was also the campus coordinator of the Mellon Mays Undergraduate Fellowship, a national grant that supports under-represented students in their pursuit of doctoral education.
-Lisa's research focuses on academic practices that lead to first- and second-year student success, with a special interest in academic engagement and faculty-student relationships.
-In 2006, her research was recognized by the National Association of Academic Advising (NACADA).
+She was also the campus director for the Mellon Mays Undergraduate Fellowship, a national grant that supports under-represented students in their pursuit of doctoral education.
 In 2009, Lisa was honored as Outstanding First-Year Student Advocate of the Year by the National Resource Center for The First-Year Experience and Students in Transition.
-Lisa worked for many years as a faculty member and as Dean of Allied Health Professions at Lasell College (Newton, MA).
+Lisa worked for 15 years as a faculty member and Dean at Lasell College (Newton, MA).
 She also served as an Educational Consultant and Assessment Expert for the American Physical Therapy Association (1997-2003).
 In 2006, Lisa earned an Ed.D. from the University of Massachusetts (Boston), a doctoral program that specializes in preparing leaders in higher education who are committed to fostering, facilitating, and managing change in diverse settings.
-Lisa earned a Master's Degree in Educational Leadership from Bridgewater State College and a Bachelor of Science degree from Northeastern University in Boston.
+Lisa earned a Master's Degree and a CAGS in Educational Leadership from Bridgewater State College and a Bachelor of Science degree in Physical Therapy from Northeastern University in Boston.

 Jazmin Zane, PhD